Gamingpro237/Advanced_Interview_responder_with_AI/README.md

 ## Features

-- **Intelligent Interview Response Generation**
+# 1. Intelligent Interview Response Generation

 - Real-time AI-generated answers tailored to the interview questions.

 - Customizable AI models (OpenAI GPT-4, Google Gemini, Meta LLaMA, and more) for diverse response styles.

-- **Speech Recognition Integration**
+# 2. Speech Recognition Integration

-Vosk speech recognition system for real-time question transcription.
+- Vosk speech recognition system for real-time question transcription.

-Seamless processing of spoken queries for accurate AI response generation.
+- Seamless processing of spoken queries for accurate AI response generation.

-- **Teleprompter-Style Display**
+# 3. Teleprompter-Style Display

-Displays responses on a user-friendly teleprompter interface.
+- Displays responses on a user-friendly teleprompter interface.

-Allows users to maintain eye contact while delivering answers with confidence.
+- Allows users to maintain eye contact while delivering answers with confidence.

-- **Resume Parsing for Contextual Answers**
+# 4. Resume Parsing for Contextual Answers

-Extracts key details from the user's resume in PDF format.
+- Extracts key details from the user's resume in PDF format.

-Enhances response relevance by aligning answers with the candidate’s experience.
+- Enhances response relevance by aligning answers with the candidate’s experience.

-- **AI-Powered Personalization**
+# 5. AI-Powered Personalization

-Adjusts tone and style to fit company culture.
+- Adjusts tone and style to fit company culture.

-Ensures responses align with job descriptions and expectations.
+- Ensures responses align with job descriptions and expectations.

-- **Practice and Control Features**
+# 6. Practice and Control Features

-Keyboard shortcuts(e.g Space bar) for pausing and resuming practice sessions.
+- Keyboard shortcuts(e.g Space bar) for pausing and resuming practice sessions.

-Simplified command-line options for seamless interview preparation.
+- Simplified command-line options for seamless interview preparation.

 ## 🛠️ How It Works